cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

 The NavigationPrompt can be rendered with two props: a `description` string that gives context to the NavigationPrompt, and a `metaData` object that can be used to provide additional data that may be relevant to the NavigationPrompt.

 The NavigationPrompt can be rendered like any other component, but prop consistency should be maintained between renders when possible.
-Creating a new object for the `metaData` prop within a render function will cause the NavigationPrompt to deregister and reregister itself during every update:
+Creating a new object for the `metaData` prop within a render function will cause the NavigationPrompt to re-register itself during every update:

 ```jsx
 render() {